What is and isn’t safe to put in your dog’s crate is a pretty common question we get asked here at Preventive Vet.

 The Hugglefleece Dog Mat is another great option and a bit cozier and softer.
 With either mat, be sure to pick the right size that fits your crate.

 The Brindle memory foam bed is super plush and comfortable and has a removable and washable cover.
-It’s not very chew-proof though, so likely not a great option for a mouthy puppy or even a chew-happy adult dog.
+It’s not very chew-proof though, so it's likely not a great option for a mouthy puppy or even a chew-happy adult dog.
 It's on the pricier side, but the comfort and support of the bed itself make it worth the money.
 This is a great option for adult dogs and seniors with arthritic pain.

 The K9 Ballistics Dog Cot is one of the best options out there for puppies, adult dogs, and senior dogs, alike (though some smaller senior dogs may have difficulty stepping onto and off of it).
 It’s super durable, waterproof, and the porous nature of the bed allows water or urine to pass through to the crate floor, preventing your piddly puppy or leaky senior dog from laying in their own accidents.
 You can put a pee pad or two underneath it to capture any leaks.

-These were the main bed type used at the dog daycare I worked at due to their ease of cleaning, being "chew-proof," and how many dogs preferred them.
+These were the main bed types used at the dog daycare I worked at due to their ease of cleaning, being "chew-proof," and how many dogs preferred them.
 Elevated cots are also perfect for helping to stay cool during warm weather, as they provide better airflow under and around the dog.
 There's something about an elevated bed that dogs seem to love — perhaps they feel like they can relax and "survey their kingdom" from their perch.

 Should You Put Clothing with Your Scent in Your Dog's Crate?